marjamis/website/_pages/guides/environment_ideals.md

 * DiRT Disaster Recovery Testing events and Game days - Perhaps should be done in testing accounts to ensure these things are tested for on occasion?
 More information:
   * [Weathering the Unexpected](http://queue.acm.org/detail.cfm?id=2371516)
 * [Chaos Engineering](http://principlesofchaos.org/) - Chaos in production system, such as with Netflix's Chaos Monkey/Kong/etc, to ensure even during failures the system is resilient
+* [LinkedIn - School of SRE](https://linkedin.github.io/school-of-sre/) - A high level plan to understand some of the areas that are apart of being an SRE

 ### Creating Applications